 The mobility of consumers, coupled with the ability to shop on their smartphones or tablets makes the modern shopping experience one that looks nothing like that of yesteryear.

 Shopping used to be a much different experience; just a few decades ago, many families would put on their Sunday best to go shopping downtown and make a day of it.
 No longer is shopping an activity in and of itself.
-Now, shopping can be almost an afterthought, done in pajamas at home, or from the passenger seat of a car while traveling.
+Now, shopping can be almost an afterthought, done in pajamas at home, or from the passenger seat of a car while traveling, as mobile devices reign supreme even when searching for groceries.

-A whopping 85% of US consumers already own a smartphone.
+A whopping 84% of US households already own a smartphone.
 Tablets are only slightly behind at 63%.
 In another study, 82% of smartphone owners consult their phones when in-store and about to make a purchase.
 Mobile devices are influencing consumer behaviors in ways that were unimaginable only a few short years ago.

 Don’t overlook the fact that consumer mobility increases the necessity of merging social and mobile.
-Your Favorite Social Site Can Also Be Your Mobile Site’s Best Friend highlights how utilizing social platforms with benefits specific to mobile users is one way to ensure your business isn’t behind the curve.
+Your Favorite Social Site Can Also Be Your Mobile Site’s Best Friend highlights how utilizing social platforms with benefits specific to mobile users is one way to ensure your business isn’t behind the curve in its digital marketing strategy.

 Local: Consumers Get Social Where They Are

-Typically location-based platforms are driven by some type of promotional offer, in which a company offers an opportunity for consumers to comment, rate and share their experiences with their business.
-Although there are many local platforms like Foursquare, SCVNGR, Yelp, Around Me, etc., don’t overlook email.
-Amazon is using email to deliver hyper-local offers.
+Typically location-based platforms are driven by some type of promotional offer, in which a company offers an opportunity for consumers to comment, rate, and share their experiences with their business.
+Although there are many local platforms like Yelp, Nextdoor, etc., don’t overlook email.
+Amazon is using email to deliver hyper-local offers for location-based marketing.

-38% of smartphone owners were open to receive promotional messages via SMS when the messages were based on their location (source: Consumer Perceptions of Mobile Marketing for Strongmail).
-This statistic reveals what an opportunity local marketing can be; local relevancy heightens consumer interest in receiving messages right where they are, quite the antithesis to usual consumer reaction to unwanted email/junk-mail promotions.
+38% of smartphone owners were open to receiving promotional messages via SMS when the messages were based on their location.
+This statistic reveals what an opportunity local marketing can be; local relevance heightens consumer interest in receiving messages right where they are, which is quite the antithesis to usual consumer reaction to unwanted email/junk-mail promotions.

 New Marketing Landscape